'The 8th continent' is an award-winning design that recycles ocean plastic and is completely self-sustainable.

-Senior designer at Zaha Hadid Architects in London, Lenka Petráková, developed the idea for her student master thesis at the University of Applied Arts in Studio Hani Rashid a few years ago after having studied ocean pollution.
+Senior designer at Zaha Hadid Architects in London, Lenka Petráková, developed the idea for her student master thesis a few years ago in Vienna, Austria, having studied ocean pollution at university.

-The architect says prototype is named in reference to sheer amount of plastic waste coagulating in the "Great Pacific Garbage Patch".
+The architect says the prototype is named after the sheer amount of plastic waste coagulating in the 'Great Pacific Garbage Patch'.

 "I realised how destroyed the oceans are and how many species are extinct, how much pollution is there, and that the parts that may have never seen a human being, feel the effects of our activities," she says.

 According to the International Union for Conservation of Nature (IUCN), at least 8 million tonnes of plastic end up in the sea every year.
 And a majority of this plastic ends up in our food and body.

 On top of this, 100,000 marine mammals and turtles and 1 million sea birds are killed by plastic pollution annually.